Meral-IT/PullRequest-Manager/README.md

 ## Help Wanted

 We are actively looking for contributors to improve PullRequestManager!
 If you're interested in helping out, feel free to check out the issues tab or submit a pull request.
 Any contributions, whether code, documentation, or feedback, are highly appreciated!

+## Contributing

+We welcome contributions from the community!
+See the [contribution guide](./CONTRIBUTING.md) if you want to participate in this project.

+### Guidelines

+- Ensure your code passes all tests and adheres to the project's linting rules.
+- Include documentation updates if your changes affect the user interface or functionality.
+- Be responsive to feedback during the review process.

+Thank you for contributing to PullRequestManager!

 ## DevOps Integration (Work in Progress)